Time of supply

 Special time of supply rule for gold

-Where payment has been received within the 90-day period (e.g. partial payment), you only need to account for GST and issue a tax invoice/ credit note on the difference between OMV and the payment received.
+If you have received payment, including partial payments, within the 90-day period, you only need to account for GST and issue a tax invoice/ credit note on the difference between the OMV of the gold on the 90th day and the payment received.

-When the gold price is subsequently fixed, you need to account for GST and issue another tax invoice/credit note on the difference between OMV on the 90th day and the fixed gold price.
+When the gold price is subsequently fixed, you need to account for GST and issue another tax invoice/credit note on the difference between the OMV on the 90th day and the fixed gold price.

 Example: Price of gold not fixed up to 90th day